Holiday Retirement Home

 Minimizes Urinary Tract Infections

-This is the percentage of residents that have had a urinary tract infection.
-Urinary tract infections are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
-UTI's are often associated with a facility with lower levels of hygiene.
-However, this metric could be misleading for some facilities due to different reporting standards for urinary tract infections.
+This is the percent of residents that have had a urinary tract infection.
+UTI's are considered to be a measure of nursing care .
+UTI's are often linked to a nursing home with worse hygiene protocols.
+Nevertheless, this metric can be misleading for some nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication